AdobeDocs/analytics.en/help/import/data-connectors/getting-started-data-connectors.md

 >[!IMPORTANT]
 >
->We will end-of-life the Adobe Data Connector technology in mid to late 2021.
+>We will end-of-life the Adobe Data Connector technology on August 1, 2021.
 [Learn more...](/help/import/data-connectors/data-connectors-eol.md)

 **System requirements**